verrazzano/verrazzano/examples/hello-helidon/README.md

 1. Pre-requisites: Install Verrazzano following the [installation instructions](../install/README.md).

-1. Deploy the Verrazzano Model and Binding for the example application:
+1. Run the following script to deploy the Verrazzano Model and Binding for the example application.

+    ### Using an OKE Cluster

     ```
-    kubectl apply -f ./hello-world-model.yaml
-    kubectl apply -f ./hello-world-binding.yaml
+    ./install-hello-world.sh
+    pod/verrazzano-operator-7c785bb84b-d7tlx condition met
+    pod/verrazzano-admission-controller-58cf8b4b89-64vzk condition met
+    verrazzanomodel.verrazzano.io/hello-world-model created
+    verrazzanobinding.verrazzano.io/hello-world-binding created
+    NAME                                      READY   STATUS            RESTARTS   AGE
+    pod/hello-world-application-bb58ccfd6-6xmpg condition met
+    pod/hello-world-application-bb58ccfd6-89ftc condition met
+    {"message":"Hello World!"}
     ```

+    ### Using a Kind Cluster

+    ```
+    export KIND_CLUSTER_NAME=verrazzano
+    export CLUSTER_TYPE=KIND
+    ./install-hello-world.sh
+    pod/verrazzano-operator-66dff84cd7-v2jzs condition met
+    pod/verrazzano-admission-controller-59dcbbdfdf-t828v condition met
+    verrazzanomodel.verrazzano.io/hello-world-model created
+    verrazzanobinding.verrazzano.io/hello-world-binding created
+    NAME                                       READY   STATUS     RESTARTS   AGE
+    pod/hello-world-application-868c5d9d88-qdsz2 condition met
+    pod/hello-world-application-868c5d9d88-r5rbm condition met
+    {"message":"Hello World!"}
+    ```

+   This script not only installs the model and binding, but also waits for the pods in the *greet* namespace to be ready, and then calls one of the endpoints provided by the REST service implemented by the example application.
+In the next sections we provide more details of the application and endpoints provided by it.

 1. Verify if all objects have started.
-Objects are started in the *greeting*, *verrazzano-system* and *monitoring* namespaces.
+Objects are started in the *greet*, *verrazzano-system* and *monitoring* namespaces.
 The following code block shows the objects to expect.
 Objects not related to this sample application have been removed from the list.

     ```
     kubectl get all -n greet
     NAME                                          READY   STATUS    RESTARTS   AGE
-    pod/hello-world-application-bb58ccfd6-2q9mb   3/3     Running   0          19m
+    pod/hello-world-application-bb58ccfd6-6xmpg   3/3     Running   0          19m
-    pod/hello-world-application-bb58ccfd6-w2zz5   3/3     Running   0          19m
+    pod/hello-world-application-bb58ccfd6-89ftc   3/3     Running   0          19m

     NAME                              TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE
     service/hello-world-application   ClusterIP   10.96.119.252   <none>        8080/TCP   19m